How to manage your toddler and stay a positive parent?

 - Learning that other children are people too, and that he relate to them safely, so he doesn't have to be aggressive with them.

-- Learning the physical and social rules of the world.
+- Learning the rules of the physical world, like gravity.

 Your Parenting Challenge: